 The integrated PLM and ERP system allows the manufacturing team to identify any problem areas in the supply chain and fix them without any costly delays.

 Transparency of a product life cycle ensures complete visibility into all the development stages of a product from beginning to end.
 Thus, you can immediately fix the problem areas impacting the process efficiency and boost your supply chain’s agility.

 For instance, let us say your system was notified that a heavy food processor wasn’t moving as smoothly as it should.
 With complete visibility into the integrated engineering and production systems, you can trace back to the root of the problem and get it sorted quickly.
 This not only saves your time but a lot of cost in scrapping or rework.

 One of the significant benefits of integrating your PLM and ERP systems is the visibility aspect.
 It lets you view everything that your product has been through or connected with.
 Now, that gives you enough data to detect any potential risks and rule them out effectively, while planning all your upcoming projects.

 When the business software systems are disconnected or have information gaps, your supply chain becomes susceptible.
 This can lead to damages that could be painfully costly.

 For example, you can compare the current product design being developed in the PLM system with its older versions in the ERP system.
-The manufacturers can use this insight to increase efficiency and avoid any errors in the supply chain.
+The manufacturers can use this insight to avoid any future errors in the supply chain, thus increasing efficiency.

 An integrated platform allows you to look at the bigger picture when dealing with more complex product lifecycles, as seen in most of the discrete manufacturing processes.